pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/11-Custom_Query.md

    - The `get_posts()` function provides a simplified way to retrieve posts, using fewer parameters than WP_Query.
    - It's generally used when you want to fetch a straightforward list of posts without setting up a full loop.

-3. **query_posts()**
+3. **❗️❗️❗️ query_posts()**
    - `query_posts()` modifies the main query of a page, which can have side effects on the global $wp_query object.
    - This approach is less recommended because it can conflict with WordPress's main query and lead to unexpected results.

 ### Purpose of Custom Queries

 The main purpose of custom queries is to give you greater control over the data displayed on your WordPress site.
-Here are some scenarios where you might use a custom query:

 - **Displaying Custom Post Types**: If you have custom post types like 'products,' 'events,' or 'portfolio,' you can create a custom query to display these items on a specific page.
 - **Filtering Content**: You can use custom queries to filter content by taxonomy, category, tag, or even custom fields (meta queries).
 - **Creating Dynamic Widgets**: Widgets like recent posts, featured posts, or most popular posts can be powered by custom queries.
 - **Building Complex Page Layouts**: Custom queries allow you to create unique page layouts where specific content appears based on various conditions.

+### Best Practices for Using Custom Queries

+1. **Use WP_Query for Complex Queries**: When you need a more advanced query with various parameters, always use `WP_Query` to handle your requests.
+2. **Avoid Using query_posts()**: Since `query_posts()` modifies the global query, it’s best to avoid it.
+Use `WP_Query` instead to prevent conflicts.
+3. **Reset Post Data**: Always reset the post data using `wp_reset_postdata()` after running a custom loop to ensure that subsequent queries or template tags work correctly.
+4. **Caching Queries**: If you're running complex queries on high-traffic pages, consider caching the results to improve performance.

+---
+---
+---

+#### Understanding Custom Queries in WordPress

+In WordPress, a Custom Query refers to a query that retrieves specific data from the WordPress database beyond the default set of posts or pages.
+Custom queries give you the flexibility to control what content is displayed and how it is organized, making them an essential feature for any WordPress developer looking to create a more dynamic and customized user experience.

+#### What Is a Custom Query?

+This means you can display data such as custom post types, specific categories, tags, meta fields, or even posts from a specific time range.
+Custom queries allow you to do things that are not directly tied to the current page or URL.

+---

 ### Use Cases of Custom Queries in Practice